Now, don’t be shy: Did you begin indie publishing with the sole objective of releasing your heart’s work to the world?

 Bashful writer, she’s your new competition.

 Your Distinctive Voice, Everywhere.
 Analyze your writing style.
 Do you write thrillers dominated by short, staccato sentences?
 Are you a literary author with a meandering narrative style?
 The general flavor of your prose should appear across platforms to solidify the voice you want readers to hear.
 Being consistent with your voice further builds your brand.

 Ask Readers.
-This last point should be obvious, but isn’t.
+This last point should be obvious but isn’t.
 When you receive fan mail from readers ask these questions: What drew you to my book?
 What topics would you like to see discussed on my blog?
 What did you enjoy most about my novel?
 The least?
 Your author brand is never fully within your control, and the readers who become your most avid fans will happily offer advice to help you fine-tune your message—and perhaps even your next plot.